-A good accounting software solution can help you keep this information up to date.
-Some cloud accounting solutions—like FreshBooks—automate the invoicing process and flag late and unpaid invoices, so it’s easy to stay on track with your cash flow.
+A good accounting software solution like Freshbooks, Quickbooks, or Xero can help you keep this information up to date.
+Some cloud accounting solutions automate the invoicing process and flag late and unpaid invoices, so it’s easy to stay on track.

 2. Watch your accounts receivable

 Find your accounts receivable listed as a “current asset” on your balance sheet.
 On your cash flow statement, you can see your change in accounts receivable—not the total amount you’re owed, but the increase or decrease compared to last month (or last year, or whatever reporting period you’re using).

 Reviewing your financial statements monthly is a critical step to staying on top of your business’s performance.
 Specifically with accounts receivable, you’re watching for troubling trends, like that your AR is growing over time, because that indicates you haven’t been paid on outstanding invoices.
 Businesses that are making plenty of sales, but not getting paid on time (or at all) are at risk.
 You can be reporting solid revenue on paper, but unless you have cash in hand, you’re not going to be able to pay your bills.

 The longer the period between the date you issue an invoice and the date you receive payment, the lower your bank account balance can sink.

 To avoid cash flow problems, when you submit a project proposal or contract, be clear on your payment terms—they should be in writing.
 Likewise, when sending an invoice, ensure that the payment terms are spelled out.

 Research from FreshBooks shows that using the words “21 days” as opposed to “Net 21” in your payment terms gets invoices paid more often and faster.
 While the words “Net 21 days” or similar makes sense to most business owners, that kind of wording may not be as clear to less business-savvy clients or consumers.